woshidandan/Pixel-level-No-reference-Image-Exposure-Assessment/P-IEANet V2/Readme.md

 This lightweight package includes optimized code and **only the Data Partitioning split manifest**.
 It does not include model weights, source images, full labels, or mask PNG files.

-The model weights will be released publicly after the paper is accepted.
+**The model weights and all datasets will be released publicly after the paper is accepted.**

 ## Included